HUSEYNKHANLI/potomaceels/README.md

 setup.bat
 ```

+The Windows setup script has been improved to:
+1. Properly create environment files in Windows environments
+2. Fix database connection configuration for reliable startup
+3. Handle database creation and initialization properly
+4. Create necessary SQL schema with proper constraints
+5. Verify correct configuration of all components

 The automated setup scripts will:
 1. Install all dependencies (including cross-env for cross-platform compatibility)
 2. Create the .env file with proper configuration